guqoliveira28/EuroDashboard/README.md

 # Football League Web UI

 Welcome to the Football League Web UI project.
-The goal of the project is to build a browser based web frontend SPA that gets the data about match schedule/results from the backend and then computes leaderboard based on the rules explained in the challenge description.
+The goal of the project is to build a browser based web frontend SPA that gets the data about match schedule/results from the backend and then computes a leaderboard and a brackets layout.

 ## Install Dependencies